bellhyve/zelta/README.md

 In this example, we have an OS installed with a ZFS pool called `zroot`.
 After attaching a new blank drive to the system, we detect a new drive as `da2`.
 We can create a blank pool called `backups` with a command such as `zpool create backups da2`.

-Zelta does not (yet) have a snapshot function, so let's make one.
+Zelta does not (yet) have a snapshot function, so let's make a snapshot for our boot pool using `zfs snapshot`.

 ```sh
 zfs snapshot -r zroot@$(date +%Y-%m-%d_%H.%M.%S)
 ```

-Let's perform a quick "sanity check" to make sure `zelta` is working by comparing our snapshot to itself, and then a target volume on our new drive that doesn't exist yet.
+Let's perform a quick "sanity check" to make sure `zelta` is working by comparing our pool's latest snapshots to themselves, and then repeat the command targetting our new drive.

 ```sh
 zelta match zroot zroot
 zelta match zroot backups/my_zroot_backup
 ```

-You should see a list of `target has latest source snapshot` for all volumes under zroot.
-If we "match" against an empty target, we should see a similar list with `snapshots only on source`, which is exactly what we expect.
-To back up, use `zelta sync`.
+For the first command, you should see a list of `target has latest source snapshot` for all volumes under zroot.
+In the second command, we "match" against an empty target, and will see a similar list with `snapshots only on source`.
+To back up, use `zelta sync` instead of `match`.

 ```sh
 zelta sync zroot backups/my_zroot_backup